Skip to content

-- A statewide juvenile justice and behavioral health action plan that addresses policy, practice, funding, and quality assurance across key state agencies
+• A juvenile justice and behavioral health action plan that addresses policy, practice, funding, and quality assurance across key agencies

-- A statewide Stepping Up for Youth TA center to support the implementation and sustainability of the statewide action plan and local efforts
+• A statewide Stepping Up for Youth TA center to support the implementation and sustainability of juvenile justice and behavioral health efforts

 Kansas Youth Initiative